meshhq/mesh-interview-task/README.md

 This task should not take you more than ~4 hours.

+### Submission

+Once you would like to submit, please send a pull request with your changes.
+Email the Mesh team member you have been interfacing with to let them know your project is ready for review.

 ### Help

 Please feel free to ping us with any questions you might have as you get going.
 Otherwise we are excited to see what you build!